Table of contents

 Thus, the use of cookies may be necessary for the functioning of the website, but it may also serve the purpose of learning more about users or using them for its own marketing campaigns.

-For more explanation, check out our blog on the difference between first-party cookies and third-party cookies.
+For more explanation, check out our blog on the difference between first party and third party cookies.

-Privacy regulations such as the GDPR require that you, the user, have a choice about which cookies you do/don’t want to accept.
+Privacy regulations such as the AVG require users to have a choice about which cookies they do/don't want to accept.

 cookie-bot-banner

-Google Consent Mode V2 is an advanced version of Google’s framework for Administering user consents on Web sites, especially in light of stricter privacy laws.
-This update is critical for website owners and marketers using Google’s advertising and analytics products.
+Google Consent Mode V2 is an advanced version of Google's framework for managing user permissions on Web sites, especially in light of stricter privacy laws.
+This update is critical for Web site owners and marketers using Google's advertising and analytics products.
 Here is a general explanation:

 Background and Need for Update